 In the TV series, Zordon and Rita Repulsa weren't friends and weren't Power Rangers.
 In Zordon and Rita Repulsa's original backstory: Zordon led his warriors against Rita and her factions when Rita set out to conquer many worlds across the universe which many of Zordon's warriors were lost.
 After Rita joined Lord Zedd whom assigned her to conquer Earth, which was the location of the powerful Zeo Crystal and Zordon discovered the five Power Coins.
 Zordon had challenged Rita in a final meeting to decide the fate of the universe which was decided through a coin toss and Zordon used the Power Coins and won the toss and trapped Rita and her minions in a space dumpster and Rita used her powers and banished Zordon into a time warp.

 Daniel Zovatto, Ross Butler and Brian Marc were considered for the role of Zack Taylor.

-Jason David Frank and Amy Jo Johnson whom played Tommy Oliver (The Green/White Ranger) and Kimberley Hart (The Pink Hart) in Mighty Morphin Power Rangers (1993) (TV Series) make cameos during the final battle between The Power Rangers, Rita Repulsa and Goldar.
+Jason David Frank and Amy Jo Johnson who played Tommy Oliver (The Green/White Ranger) and Kimberly Hart (The Pink Ranger) in Mighty Morphin Power Rangers (1993) (TV Series) make cameos during the final battle between The Power Rangers, Rita Repulsa and Goldar.